 Amid pomp and jubilation, people sunk the Mv Dania, a 40-year-old ship that plied the Gulf and East African trade routes in the 80s, at Bamburi Marine Park in Mombasa.
 There, she is expected to help replenish the depleted coral reef.

 The sinking on Sunday was witnessed by hundreds of tourists along the Bamburi waterfront.
 They had been carried by boat to within a few metres of the blue vessel to witness the historic occasion.

 The bow lifted above the water before disappearing under a plume of dust.
 Groups of anxious engineers and environmentalists hugged and cheered when the vessel went down.

-Mr. Walter Wilkie, a consultant with Whitesands Beach Hotel who said he took part in another ship sinking in the Comoros in 1992, described the event as impressive.
-Ms-Katherine Anderson from the United Kingdom, traveling aboard the Mv Universe, exclaimed: “It is historic.
+Mr Walter Wilkie, a consultant with Whitesands Beach Hotel who said he took part in another ship sinking in Comoros in 1992, described the event as impressive.
+Ms-Katherine Anderson from the United Kingdom, travelling aboard the Mv Universe, exclaimed: “It is historic.
 Unbelievable!”

 A boat stood alongside the vessel, pumping water into it to quicken the sinking.
 She had left the harbour at 7:00 AM and at 9:00 AM, anchored off the beach at Bamburi.

 Mv Dania was built in Norway in 1965 and until its decommissioning, she plied the Indian Ocean for over 15 years.
 While en route to India after decommissioning, it had completed this task.
 After decommissioning and on her way to India on retirement, Buccaneer Diving, a Mombasa-based company, bought and made it an artificial reef.

 The ship now lies in around 35 M of water, just off Bamburi Beach.
 She was fully prepared for sinking, with her engines removed and hull cleaned to negate any environmental impact, and her interior fully cleared for safe penetration by divers.

 She now has a specialised ‘assault course’ for trainee divers on her upper deck (at around 15 M) while special direction lines have been laid below deck for divers who wish to penetrate the wreck, down to 30 M at the ship’s lowest level.